ROOFS: RObust biOmarker Feature Selection: Discussion

-We demonstrated the utility of \textit{roofs} through application to the dataset from the PIONeeR clinical trial, focused on predicting resistance to anti-PD-(L)1 immunotherapy in advanced lung cancer.
-It enabled identification of the adjusted p-values filter – the union of a t-test and logistic regression controlled for PD-L1 – as an FS method offering the best stability, confidence in selected features, predictive performance and balance between TPR and FPR.
-The general findings of this study align with previous benchmarks where simple statistical filters outperformed more complicated ML approaches \cite{Haury_Gestraud_Vert_2011}.
-Therefore, we recommend starting the analysis of new datasets by benchmarking these methods, given their additional advantage of computational efficiency.
+We demonstrated the utility of \textit{ROOFS} through application to the dataset from the PIONeeR clinical trial, focused on predicting resistance to anti-PD-(L)1 immunotherapy in advanced lung cancer.
+It enabled identification of the adjusted p-value filter, defined as the union of features selected by a t-test and by logistic regression contolled for PD-L1 at a 0.05 threshold, as the FS method that offered the best stability, confidence in selected features, and predictive performance, with acceptable TPR and FPR.
+The overall findings of this benchmark study align with previous benchmarks where simple statistical filters outperformed more complicated ML approaches \cite{Haury_Gestraud_Vert_2011}.
+Therefore, we recommend starting the analysis of new datasets by benchmarking filter methods, given their additional advantage of computational efficiency. \textit{ROOFS} was also recently successfully applied to the analysis of the SChISM clinical study (Size CfDNA Immunotherapy Signature Monitoring, NCT05083494).
+It enabled identification of a nine-variable signature derived from fragmentomic circulating-free DNA data with improved predictive performance for resistance to therapy (AUC = 0.89 ± 0.033, PPV = 0.69 ± 0.075) \cite{schism_preprint}.

+This work has several limitations.
+First, \textit{ROOFS} currently supports only classification tasks; future work will extend the framework to regression and survival tasks.
+Second, a full benchmark can require considerable runtime.
+While all implemented methods are scalable to moderately high-dimensional data, analysis of data with thousands of features may benefit from reducing the computational burden by excluding wrapper and ensemble methods and by limiting the number of classifiers used in downstream prediction.

+A related limitation is that \textit{ROOFS} currently supports hyperparameter tuning only for subset size.
+Including multi-parameter grid search in a resampling-based benchmarking framework would substantially increase runtime and may make the procedure impractical.
+Therefore, all implemented FS methods are evaluated using fixed parameters, which are expected to achieve good performance.
+Users who would like to test other settings can do so by modifying the package source code.

+Finally, in the benchmark on the PIONeeR data, the synthetic outcome used to evaluate TPR and FPR was generated using only a linear model.
+This simplification may lead to inaccurate estimates and may bias comparisons in favor of linear FS methods.
+That said, we found that a single data-generating model was adequate for obtaining an optimistic baseline estimate of TPR and FPR.
+Additional experiments confirmed the relevance of dataset-specific comparison by showing that applying the same synthetic outcome-generating function to different datasets produces different FS method rankings.
+Importantly, since \textit{ROOFS} supports inclusion of nonlinear terms into a model, this is a limitation of a given benchmark, not the package itself.